waptik/epubgen/README.md

     );
 ```

-See [https://github.com/Stuk/jszip/blob/master/documentation/howto/write_zip.md](JSZip documentation) on how to get the zip to the user.
+See [JSZip documentation](https://github.com/Stuk/jszip/blob/master/documentation/howto/write_zip.md) on how to get the zip to the user.
 For a nodejs example please see the tests.

 In environments where `SharedArrayBuffer` is not available, you might want to instead import from `epub-gen-memory/sabstub`, which includes a non-functional stub: